-Chinese cuisine is one of the most influential, diverse, and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
+Chinese cuisine is one of the most influential, diverse and flavoursome culinary styles in the world with a legacy stretching back thousands of years.
 Often, you'll find that the local Chinese style is very different from what you're used to at home.

-We welcome people on our tours with a wide variety of tastes and as such try to present an array of food to suit everyone in the group.
 Our schedule of meals is designed so that you can experience the local dishes, their individual flavours as well as the different ways they are prepared and cooked throughout China.
-All meals (excluding drinks) are included in our fully inclusive group tours from dinner on the day of the groups' arrival until breakfast on the groups' day of departure.

-Dishes served in restaurants on our group tours are varied.
+Dishes served in restaurants on our tours are varied.
 Some will be vegetable-based with meat mixed in, and a few will be meat-based.
 Traditionally, Chinese people cook with a lot of vegetables because meat used to be hard to come by.
 Dishes often come pre-seasoned with soy sauce or other sauces.
 Our restaurants are well aware of the western palate - there are plenty of non-spiced options.
 Most meals are served with plain rice on the side which is intended as an accompaniment to your meal.
 Unlike the western world, Chinese people do not normally pre-heat their plates and food can be presented at a variety of temperatures, which is a typical Chinese way of doing things.

 When eating meals on group tours, you will be seated around a circular table with other tour members.
-Dishes will be served in the traditional 'family style' on a lazy Susan; meaning that various dishes will be laid out on a spinning turntable in the centre of the tabletop.
+Dishes will be served in the traditional 'family style' on a lazy susan; meaning that various dishes will be laid out on a spinning turntable in the centre of the tabletop.
 These dishes are intended to be shared amongst the group - there is always more than enough to feed everybody.
-'Family style' means that there is a pair of serving chopsticks for each dish which are used specifically to serve the food (please ask your server if you require a fork or spoon) and everybody will help themselves to all the dishes on the lazy Susan.
-You will have an individual bowl, chopsticks, and cup for your own use.
+'Family style' means that there is a pair of serving chopsticks for each dish which are used specifically to serve the food (please ask your server if you require a fork or spoon) and everybody will help themselves to all the dishes on the lazy susan.
+You will have an individual bowl, chopsticks and cup for your own use.
 Please be courteous and consider your fellow diners; if your favourite dish is on the other side of the table, it will make its way round to you soon!
 We find our customers really enjoy this sociable style of eating.

-Your National Escort will do their utmost to cater for any special requests such as gluten free or vegetarian meals, however, people on restricted diets should expect complications.
+Your Guide will do their utmost to cater for any special requests such as gluten free or vegetarian meals, however, people on restricted diets should expect complications.
 Although most Asian countries are now quite developed, only quite recently have they started to widely accept Western guests.
 Western food requirements are quite far removed from Asian food requirements, and even medical reasons can be quite difficult to explain.
 While our ground partners will do everything they can to cater for a wide range of dietary requirements on tour, we ask kindly for your patience and understanding that they cannot always be delivered to the standard you will be used to at home.
 It is recommended that passengers with food intolerances bring snacks or additional food items with them, especially when travelling further from major cities as not all dietary requests will be met due to the limited foods available.
+Please read your travel guide which you will receive with your final documents for more information about eating in China.
 We recommend that when it comes to Chinese food, you stay open minded, try to be adventurous and always have a go with the chopsticks!